alfredoalvaradoenciso/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a research analyst for the Western Hemisphere Department at the International Monetary Fund.
 I have designed national policies, generated evidence for policymaking, and conducted research with significant media impact.
 Additionally, I have worked in the public sector in Peru, focusing on private sector development, labor, and education.
-Furthermore, I have experience at the Inter-American Development Bank, where I supported research on labor and human capital issues and contributed to impact evaluation projects.
-At the World Bank, I ensured the quality of analytical reports and lending operations aimed at promoting inclusive green growth.
+At the Inter-American Development Bank, I supported research on labor and human capital issues and contributed to impact evaluation projects.
+Also, I ensured the quality of analytical reports and lending operations aimed at promoting inclusive green growth at the World Bank.
 {style="text-align: justify;"}